 3. Major Advising

 Dr. Josh Jackson, Dr. Ian Davis and Dr. Meeta Rani Jha are the faculty who serve as Media Studies Faculty Advisors.
 When students are declared in Media Studies, they are assigned a Faculty Advisor and are encouraged to meet with their Faculty Advisor periodically throughout their academic career.
 Faculty Advisors are the experts in the study of media and can talk with students about their academic, career and graduate school goals.
-Faculty Advisors make decisions regarding course substitutions for the major, which means students go to them when wanting a course reviewed or planning to study abroad.
+Faculty Advisors make decisions regarding course substitutions for the major, which means course substitution form submissions will be reviewed by the student’s Faculty Adviser.
 Faculty Advisors make decisions regarding appeal applications to the major.
 Specific Faculty Advisors oversee the honors program and independent study units related to Internships.
 Media Studies Student Academic Advisors may refer students intending to major in Media Studies to Media Studies Faculty Advisors for specific reasons related to applying to the major.

 If you are declared in the Media Studies major, your assigned Media Studies Faculty Advisor is listed below:

 See the paragraph above for when you see a Media Studies Faculty Advisor.